Stage one: Deadline for applications and references

 Stage three: Interview

-Selected applicants are interviewed by the subject Heads of Department or senior teaching staff in each of their chosen subjects.
+Selected candidates are interviewed by the subject Heads of Department or senior teaching staff in each of their chosen subjects.
 Interviews take place at St Paul’s on a Saturday toward the end of November.
 No exceptions can be made to the date or location of the interview.

 Candidates wishing to:

-Board – will be interviewed by the House Master and given a tour of the boarding house
+board – will be interviewed by the House Master and given a tour of the boarding house.

-Study Art – will be required to bring a portfolio of their recent work for inspection
+study Art – will be required to bring a portfolio of their recent work for inspection.

-Study Engineering – will be asked to bring any design work they have completed
+study Engineering – will be asked to bring any design work they have completed.

-Study Music – will have the opportunity to perform a short piece of music on their main instrument
+study Music – will have the opportunity to perform a short piece of music on their main instrument.